 On the lower end of the expiratory curve, it won’t matter the type of effort that you make- your curve will look the same.

-25. What else constitutes for normal from a spirogram result?
+25. What constitutes as normal results from a spirogram?

-If FEV1 and FVC are greater than or equal to 100% predicted even if FEV1/FVC ratio <0.75- it is still considered normal.
+If FEV1 and FVC are greater than or equal to 100% predicted even if the FEV1/FVC ratio <0.75 — it is still considered normal.
 Remember that diseased patients can still have normal tests and it is up to you as a clinician to decide.

 26. Can spirometry measure RV?